nus-cs2103-AY2223S2/tp/docs/team/lyndonlim27.md

   * Managed releases of `1.3.trial` and `1.3`

 * Edit command
   * What it does: Allows the editing of groups.
-Has a new prefix to allow merging of new tags/groups inputted
+Has a new prefix to allow merging of new tags/groups inputted.
   * Justification: This feature is useful as users may want to add on to the existing tags/groups instead of overwriting it.
-  * Contributions: Implemented the new prefix and updated the `EditCommand` and `EditCommandParser` accordingly
+  * Contributions: Implemented the new prefix and updated the `EditCommand` and `EditCommandParser` accordingly.

 * Updated UI
   * Contributions: Changed the layout, colouring scheme and fixed UI bugs